-Audio Files: These are basically a series of teleseminars where Frank covers a lot of the stuff he talks about in the videos.
-There are also a few “bonus” audio files that supplement Frank’s book You’ll probably pick up a few new insights from this, but I think you’ll get most of what you need from the video modules.
+Audio Files: These is a series of teleseminars where Frank covers a lot of the stuff he talks about in the videos.
+There are also a few “bonus” audio files that supplement Frank's book You'll probably pick up a few new insights from this, but I think you'll get most of what you need from the video modules.

 What I liked about it